Metropolitan Police Department of the District of Columbia: January 6 United States Capitol attack

-On January 6, 2021, a mob of supporters of Donald Trump, the 45th U.S. president, stormed the United States Capitol in a failed attempt to overturn his defeat in the 2020 presidential election.
+On January 6, 2021, supporters of Donald Trump, the 45th U.S. president, broke past police barricades and entered the United States Capitol in a failed attempt to overturn his defeat in the 2020 presidential election.
 MPD was called in to assist the United States Capitol Police.
-Over 60 MPD Officers were injured during their response.
-The attack resulted in five deaths, including one United States Capitol Police officer.
+Over 60 MPD officers were injured during their response.
+The attack resulted in five deaths, including Brian Sicknick, a United States Capitol Police officer.

+2025 Potomac River mid-air collision

+On January 29, 2025, American Eagle Flight 5342, a scheduled domestic passenger flight operated by a Bombardier CRJ700 series airliner, collided mid-air with a United States Army Sikorsky UH-60L Black Hawk helicopter while on final approach to Ronald Reagan Washington National Airport.
+The flight originated from Wichita Dwight D. Eisenhower National Airport.
+Both aircraft crashed into the Potomac River, killing all 67 people on board the two aircraft.
+The Metropolitan Police Department was among several D.C. area emergency services to respond to the crash scene.

 Organization and personnel

 Structure

 MPD is headed by a chief of police.
 Other senior leadership members includes an executive assistant chief of police, two patrol chiefs (one North and one South), three assistant chiefs (one each for the Investigative Services, Homeland Security, and Internal Affairs bureaus) and two directors (one for the Corporate Support Bureau and one for the Professional Development Bureau).
 Each of the district's seven districts is led by a district commander.
 The First, Sixth and Seventh Districts report to Patrol Services South while the Second, Third, Fourth, and Fifth Districts report to Patrol Services North.

-The department has a number of specialized units, including the Gun Recovery Unit (GRU) and District Crime Suppression Teams (CSTs).
+The department has a number of specialized units, including the Robbery Suppression Unit (RSU) and District Crime Suppression Teams (CSTs).
 Other specialized units in the MPD are under the Special Liaison Branch works with various parts of Washington's population.
 Within the branch are four units: the Asian Liaison Unit (ALU), the Deaf and Hard of Hearing Liaison Unit (DHHU), the Gay and Lesbian Liaison Unit (GLLU) -- formerly led by internationally recognized leader and retired Lieutenant: Brett Parson, and the Latino Liaison Unit (LLU), which collectively have 196 members.
 Within MPD's Homeland Security Bureau is the Special Operations Division and the Joint Strategic & Tactical Analysis Command Center.
 Within the Special Operations Division is the Training Unit, Special Tactics Branch, and the Special Events Branch; the latter two units coordinate with the U.S. Secret Service.